 - Take an equal proportion of water and sugar i.e.: 1:1 ratio

 - Take broad and low bottomed vessel for preparation of sugar syrup.

 - Add cardamom powder and boil the sugar syrup for 30 minutes

 - On the other hand, heat the frying pan and add the ghee.

 - Using imarti bottle or soft plastic sauce bottle which has a small nozzle, form imartis in the hot ghee.

 - Lower the flame so that it turns into crispy.

-Tip 1: You can substitute 12 x 12 inch thick white cloth with that of plastic bottle having button size hole in center.
+Tip 1: You can substitute 12 x 12-inch thick white cloth with that of a plastic bottle having a button size hole in the center.

-Tip 2: Shaping of Jangri : First form a circle, then make continuous ringlets along the ring still you come to your staring point.
+Tip 2: Shaping of Jangri : First form a circle, then make continuous ringlets along the ring still you come to your starting point.

 - Remove from ghee and dip in the hot sugar syrup.